 Interludes between plays were filled by music by the ‘Harrismith Volkskool Orkes / Primary School Band.’
 Band members were Rina Minny en Estelle Meyer on trekklaviere – pull pianos – piano accordions; Sylvia Doman on piano; Barbara Swanepoel on melodica; Pierre du Plessis on drums; Willie du Plessis on electric guitar; So much of du Plessis!; Theuns Bam en Bertus Hattingh on acoustic guitars; Almost like The Village People – it was Die Dorps Mense:

 Barbara asks: ‘Now wasn’t there a record produced for this choir?
 I think so – our own famous ‘Platberg Boys Choir.’
 Indeed there were two records cut.
 Vinyl.
 The Vienna Boys Sausages were nervous.
-Especially when we toured Zululand.
+Especially when we launched a smash hit successful sold-out tour of Zululand.
 If it wasn’t for rugby and puberty, we’d have usurped those Austrian suckers.
 We’d have parum pu pum pum’d them out of business . .